Welcome to the Kingston upon Thames Society

 Find out more about the Society on the About Us page.

-Our next Public Meeting will be on Wednesday 16 July where we will hear about the history of Surbiton.
+Our next Public Meeting will be on Wednesday 17 September will be a talk by Tony Arbour on Kingston in London but not run by London.
 Details on the Events page.

 Our chairman, Jennifer Butterworth, has been recognised by English Heritage for her Heritage Open Days work.
 Read the Surrey Comet article here.